aws-samples/redshift-immersionday-labs/lab1/README.md

 Create a [Security Group](https://console.aws.amazon.com/vpc/home#SecurityGroups:sort=groupId) associated to the VPC you created earlier.
 Edit the Security Group to create a rule which allows incoming connections from your IP Address.
 ![](../images/SecurityGroup.png)
 ### S3 Access
-Create an [IAM Role](https://console.aws.amazon.com/iam/home?#/roles$new?step=type) with the type "Redshift" and the use-case of "Redshift - Customizable" and attach the AmazonS3ReadOnlyAccess policy to the role.
+Create an [IAM Role](https://console.aws.amazon.com/iam/home?#/roles$new?step=type) with the type "Redshift" and the use-case of "Redshift - Customizable" and attach the AmazonS3ReadOnlyAccess and AWSGlueConsoleFullAccess policies to the role.
 ![](../images/Role.png)

 ## Launch Redshift Cluster